cs5450/cs5450.github.io/labs/lab01.md

 	<li>Git message colors (make it pretty-er)</li>
 	<li>Properly handle <a href="http://en.wikipedia.org/wiki/Newline#Common_problems">new lines</a></li>
 </ul>
 Configuration is performed manually through the command line.
-To start the configuration you would need to launch Terminal
+To start the configuration you would need to launch Terminal.
 <h5 id="toc_9">Your Personal Information</h5>
 Please use your actual first and last name when configuring your git <code>user.name</code>.
 For your email, you should use the email address you want to appear in the <a href="https://github.com/jquery/jquery/commits">git commit log</a>.
 You should not feel obligated to use your <code>usc.edu</code> account here unless you want to.
-Configure your information as follows:
+Configure your information as follows (replacing "Tommy Trojan" with your full name and "ttrojan" with your email id):
 <div class="highlight">
 <pre><span class="c"># Set your name and email</span>
 git config --global user.name <span class="s2">"Tommy Trojan"</span>